tianshuailu/debias_FUDGE/README.md

 # Debias_FUDGE

-This repository provides code for applying [FUDGE](https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation) to reduce gender bias in NMT.
+This repository provides code for applying Future Discriminators for Generation, [FUDGE](https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation) to reduce gender bias in NMT.
 Many of the scripts were also adapted from [SimpleFUDGE](https://github.com/ZurichNLP/SimpleFUDGE).

 To set up the environment, please refer to [FUDGE](https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation).